craftworkgames/MonoGame.Extended/Source/readme.txt

 To reference the DLL in the Pipeline tool please edit your `Content.mgcb` file and add a reference to it.

 **Remember**: the versions need to match exactly for everything to work.

+There's also a few other NuGet packages available including:

+ - MonoGame.Extended.Tiled
+ - MonoGame.Extended.Graphics
+ - MonoGame.Extended.Gui
+ - MonoGame.Extended.NuclexGui
+ - and more to come...